 the English occult world was influenced by Aleister

+world.
 There were three major reasons for these accusations.
-First he adopted the
+First he

-name of the Beast, from Revelations in the Bible, which his mother had called
+adopted the name of the Beast, from Revelations in the Bible, which his

-him as a child; therefore, many thought him anti-religious and possibly
+mother had called him as a child; therefore, many thought him

 "Do what thou wilt."
 Most think Crowley meant do anything one wishes by this, including many of his followers, but this was not what Crowley meant.
 He meant one should earnestly seek ones divine purpose in life, and then do it.
 However, many judge Crowley by his actions, rightly or wrongly, and comparing them to theirs and deem him a Satanist.